 To quickly review our progress, we have realized:

 - Aviation SMS was designed to return financial benefits via cost-benefit analyses;

 - Accountable executives must be engaged before seeking financial gains through the SMS;

-- Senior managers must change culture from the ignored "safety-specific" to "safety-through-quality;"
+- Senior managers must change the culture from the ignored "safety-specific" to "safety-through-quality;"